-Note UDP/TCP QoS applications do not support IPv4 packets with IP options or layer-2 SAP encapsulation.
-For more information on packet-type restrictions, refer to "Details of Packet Criteria and Restrictions for QoS Support", on page 6-72.
+UDP/TCP QoS applications are supported only for IPv4 packets only.
+For more information on packet-type restrictions, refer to "Details of Packet Criteria and Restrictions for QoS Support", on page 8-73.

 Options for Assigning Priority.
 Priority control options for TCP or UDP packets carrying a specified TCP or UDP port number include: